microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 * Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
 * Perform a disaster recovery drill, create recovery plan and run a test failover
-* Run a production failover from EU West to EU East region and Failback again to the EU West region (Source environment) and monitor the progress
+* Run a production failover from EU West to EU North region and Failback again to the EU West region (Source environment) and monitor the progress

 ### Success Criteria